klahrich/chiefhustler/content/diary/investing-diary-0011.md

 But then we have to understand whether the high ROIC is sustainable, or if we should expect reversion to the mean.

-In other words we must determine why the compounding occured.
+In other words we must determine why the compounding occurred.
 From the same article:

 <blockquote>